 Grim Grinning Ghost comes from Axelle Carolyn, a Belgian actress and director who had previously only made the feature-length horror film Soulmate (2013).
 Carolyn however appears to be the driving force behind Tales of Halloween and is listed as both its creator and a producer.
+(She was also at the time the wife of Neil Marshall, director of the last segment).
 The episode generates some reasonable atmosphere but is another that suffers from a punchline that you can see coming.
 In the party scene where Lin Shaye tells her story, Carolyn gets some cameos from well-known genre names including Stuart Gordon, the cult director of Re-Animator (1985), and Mick Garris, director of several Stephen King adaptations, as well as familiar actors like Barbara Crampton and Lisa Marie.

 Ding Dong comes from Lucky McKee who made the decidedly off-of-centre May (2002), The Woods (2006) and the disturbing The Woman (2011), as well as co-directed All Cheerleaders Die (2001) and its remake All Cheerleaders Die (2013).
 This episode hits in at a demented fever pitch.
 You really have no idea what it is all about watching Pollyanna McIntosh with face painted red and manifesting several sets of arms but the effect – especially as you don’t know what is about to happen as she greets people at the door – is unnerving.
 This is an episode that could well have done with a much longer running time.